chaunceygardiner/weewx-weatherboard/docs/upgrading.md

 (`[[[Extras]]]`, `[[[Labels]]]` and `[[[Units]]]` entries survive upgrades); edits made directly to the shipped skin files do not.

+## Upgrading to 5.1

+**Restart WeeWX after upgrading.**  `index.html` is now the readout board, set in League Gothic, and it needs 5.1's stylesheet and the new font.
+Both are copied to the web server only on the first report after weewxd starts, so until you restart, the new page is served with 5.0's stylesheet and draws without its layout.

+Nothing in `weewx.conf` needs changing.
+An upgrade leaves behind two things 5.0 installed and 5.1 does not use: the `fonts/lcdmono2ultra` folder, in `skins/WeatherBoard/` and in the board's web directory, and `skins/WeatherBoard/led.inc`.
+Delete them whenever it suits you, or leave them; nothing reads them.

 ## Upgrading to 5.0

 **WeeWX 5.2 or later is now required**, and the installer refuses to run